uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 #### Create an Access token

 From the UAB GitLab page, you can create an access token instead of using a password to log in to the UAB GitLab registry.
 Goto Edit profile -> Click `Access Tokens`.
+Then enter:
+   1. **Token name.** Suggestion: "container"_"repository-name"
+   2. **Expiry date.** Suggestion: 3 months from the date you are making it.
-Then enter 1.
-Token name 2.
-Expiry date 3.
-Under select scopes, check read and write registry  (to push images to the registry) -> Then click `create personal access token`.
+   3. Under select scopes, check read and write registry  (to push images to the registry) -> Then click `create personal access token`.

 Once you create the token, copy the new personal access token since it’s a one-time step and hard to retrieve after a refresh.
 Use the personal access token for login.